Down Home (Z. Z. Hill album)

 Down Home is an album by the American blues musician Z. Z. Hill, released in 1982.
 "Down Home Blues", the album's first track, was a crossover hit, and is regarded as a blues standard.
 The song is said to be the best selling blues single of the 20th century.

 The album peaked at No. 209 on the Billboard 200.
 It has sold more than 500,000 copies; for a time, it was Malaco Records' biggest seller.

 Production

 Down Home was produced by Tommy Couch and Wolf Stephenson, and was recorded in Jackson, Mississippi.
 "Down Home Blues" was written by George Jackson.

 Critical reception

+Ron Wynn of The Boston Phoenix said that the album represented "red-clay soul at its peak, a memorable blend of country blues, R&B desire, and gospel conviction."
+The Clarion-Ledger noted the "enormous crossover possibility."
+Bill Bentley, in LA Weekly, called Down Home the best album of 1982.
 Living Blues wrote: "With all due respect to Robert Cray's greater success on the pop charts, Z. Z. Hill's 'Down Home Blues' is the most influential single blues recording of the '80s, and perhaps is the modern day blues anthem."

 MusicHound R&B: The Essential Album Guide called Down Home "maybe the realization of [Hill's] life's work."
 AllMusic deemed it "one of the very few classic blues albums of the 1980s."